What kind of farm equipment?

 Which highways are classified as designated highways?

-What if my machinery is partially loaded on a dolly, but is also running on its own wheels?
+What if my machinery is partially loaded on a dolly, but is running on its own wheels?

 If the machinery is partially loaded on a dolly, and is also running on its own wheels, it is considered towed farm equipment, and follows the permit guidelines for towed farm equipment.